-When learning words that contain schwas, it really helps to “pronounce for spelling.”
+When learning to spell words that contain schwas, it really helps to “pronounce for spelling.”
 This is a simple technique in which we “over-pronounce” all the syllables, allowing us to clearly hear the vowel sounds.
 Take the word cabin, for example.
-Since the second syllable is unstressed, the i takes on the schwa sound, making it unclear which vowel to use for spelling.
-When we over-pronounce the word as “cab-IN,” it becomes clear that the letter i is used.
+Since the second syllable is unstressed, the letter I takes on the schwa sound, making it unclear which vowel to use for spelling.
+When we over-pronounce the word as “cab-IN,” it becomes clear that the letter I is used.

 Here is how this works in practice:

 1. “Spell the word support.
 I’ll pronounce it for spelling: SUP-port.”

 2. The student repeats the word, pronouncing for spelling.